-Decorator design pattern is used to modify the functionality of an object at runtime.
-At the same time other instances of the same class will not be affected by this, so individual object gets the modified behavior.
-Decorator design pattern is one of the structural design pattern (such as Adapter Pattern, Bridge Pattern, Composite Pattern) and uses abstract classes or interface with composition to implement.
+The decorator design pattern is used to modify the functionality of an object at runtime.
+At the same time, other instances of the same class will not be affected by this, so individual object gets the modified behavior.
+The decorator design pattern is one of the structural design pattern (such as Adapter Pattern, Bridge Pattern, Composite Pattern) and uses abstract classes or interface with the composition to implement.

-We use inheritance or composition to extend the behavior of an object but this is done at compile time and its applicable to all the instances of the class.
-We can’t add any new functionality of remove any existing behavior at runtime – this is when Decorator pattern comes into picture.
+We use inheritance or composition to extend the behavior of an object but this is done at compile time and it’s applicable to all the instances of the class.
+We can’t add any new functionality to remove any existing behavior at runtime – this is when Decorator pattern comes into the picture.
 Check out Decorator Pattern post for sample program and implementation details.

 Behavioral Design Patterns

 Behavioral patterns provide solution for the better interaction between objects and how to provide lose coupling and flexibility to extend easily.

 Template Method is a behavioral design pattern and it’s used to create a method stub and deferring some of the steps of implementation to the subclasses.
 Template method defines the steps to execute an algorithm and it can provide a default implementation that might be common for all or some of the subclasses.

 Suppose we want to provide an algorithm to build a house.
 The steps need to be performed to build a house are – building a foundation, building pillars, building walls, and windows.
 The important point is that we can’t change the order of execution because we can’t build windows before building the foundation.
 So, in this case, we can create a template method that will use different methods to build the house.
 Check out Template Method Pattern post for implementation details with example program.